webdriverio/webdriverio/docs/ConfigurationFile.md

           // flag to activate Firefox headless mode (see https://github.com/mozilla/geckodriver/blob/master/README.md#firefox-capabilities for more details about moz:firefoxOptions)
           // args: ['-headless']
         }
-    },{
-        browserName: 'phantomjs',
-        exclude: [
-            'test/spec/alert.js'
-        ]
     }],
-    //
-    // When enabled opens a debug port for node-inspector and pauses execution
-    // on `debugger` statements.
-The node-inspector can be attached with:
-    // `node-inspector --debug-port 5859 --no-preload`
-    // When debugging it is also recommended to change the timeout interval of
-    // test runner (eg. jasmineNodeOpts.defaultTimeoutInterval) to a very high
-    // value and setting maxInstances to 1.
-    debug: false,
     //
     // Additional list node arguments to use when starting child processes
     execArgv: null,